barryclark/jekyll-now/_posts/2017-5-20-MDN-video.md

 ## Post-production

 You'll be able to highlight key moments in post-production.
-There are a couple of pieces here:
+A highlight can consist of a couple of things, which you'll often combine:

 * zoom in on parts of the screen
 * fade the background.